erick-marin/vagrant-pyenv/README.md

 ## Description

-Use *Vagrant* to configure a Debian OS virtual environment with *Oracle VirtualBox* as the provider.

-Use [`pyenv`](https://github.com/pyenv/pyenv "pyenv") installed on the VM to manage mutilpe Python versions and create virtual environments with per-project versions of Python.
+Use [*Vagrant*](https://www.vagrantup.com/ "Vagrant") to configure a Debian OS virtual environment with *Oracle VirtualBox* as the provider.
+Shell script provisioning installs [`pyenv`](https://github.com/pyenv/pyenv "pyenv") on the VM to manage mutilpe Python versions and create virtual environments with per-project versions of Python.

-### Installation
+## Installation

-Clone the repository to your local system.
+From a terminal window, clone the repository to your local system:

 ```bash
 git clone https://github.com/erick-marin/vagrant-pyenv.git my-vagrant-pyenv
 ```

-### Usage
+## Usage

-Run the *vagarantfile*:
+Run the *vagrantfile*:

 ```shell
 vagrant up